Navigating Your First Week on a Low FODMAP Diet: Top Tips for Success

 5. Have a Pantry Switch Out:

 Stock your cupboards with FODMAP friendly staples like rice, oats, quinoa and low FODMAP condiments like soy sauce, garlic infused oil and peanut butter.
-Having these ingredients available makes cooking easier, and ensures that you always have the foundation for a FODMAP-friendly meal.

 6. Keep Meals Simple: